l0vehound/l0vehound/README.md

 <h3 align="center">𐂂꩜𐂂꩜𐂂꩜</h3>

 <p align="center">19 it/he queer boything :-) typically sitting with my dear friend danny and their gaggle ! if not, typically offtab . but regardless, feel free to interact with me ! whisper to grab my attention; i love making friends .</p>
 <p align="center">DNI PROFIC / PROSHIP .
 HIDE ME OR I WILL HIDE YOU .
-TALK TO ME AND I'LL EXPLODE YOU WITH MY MIND</p>
+TALK TO ME AND I'LL EXPLODE YOU WITH MY MIND !!</p>